Modification to RN Standards at Liverpool

 BATTLER returned to Colombo and prepared for her ferry run.
 On December 9th 1944 BATTLER sailed in company with the CVE ATHELING, the cruiser HMNZS ACHILLES, Destroyers WAGER and WHELP for Australia, the following day they were joined by HMS SWIFTSURE (flagship of Rear-Admiral E. J. P. Brind, CB, CBE, commanding Fourth Cruiser Squadron) and their escort, the destroyers KEMPENFELT (Captain D, 4th Destroyer Flotilla), WESSEX, and WAKEFUL, to proceed in convoy to Australia.
 Most of the destroyers returned to Trincomalee on the 11th and on the 16th the cruisers SWIFTSURE and ACHILLES parted company with the carriers and went on ahead to Fremantle.

-After embarking a ferry load at Norfolk Naval Operating Base she sailed for New York on Feb 13th 1945 to join convoy CU.59.
+After embarking aircraft at Norfolk Naval Operating Base, she sailed for New York on February 13th 1945 to join convoy CU.59.
 At New York she was taken in hand by Bethlehem Steel CO.
 Staten Island for voyage repairs on the 17th, the work was completed early in the afternoon of the 19th.
-Convoy CU.59 sailed from New York later on the 19th and arrived at Liverpool on March 1st
+Convoy CU.59 sailed from New York later on the 19th and arrived at Liverpool on March 1st.